 Some days it can be very difficult to get up and feel energized in the mornings.
 Taking a few moments in the morning to breathe and move your muscles can help you to ease yourself into your day.
-Stretching is an easy way to get your body moving first thing in the morning.
+Stretching is an easy way to get your body moving first thing in the morning and is just one of the steps toward preventing injury.
 There are several important stretches that can help you start your day on the right foot.

 Benefits of Regular Stretching